About this Guide

 Investment Budget Review

 You now have enough information to obtain estimates of construction cost from a builder or quantity surveyor and opinions on the resale value from a real estate agent or valuer.
 As a guide, successful renovation projects should return a profit after about five years and a substantial capital gain after seven to 10 years.
 Generally, property values double every ten years or so.
-In addition to the investment return you will enjoy in a contemporary, 21st centre home you decide to sell.
+In addition to the investment return you will enjoy in a contemporary, 21st century home you decide to sell.

 If your budget review doesn’t achieve the result you require you should revise your concept plan.